tldr-pages/tldr/pages/common/hashid.md

 # hashid

-> hashid is a python3 program that identifies data and password hashes
+> Hashid is a python3 program that identifies data and password hashes.
 > More information: <https://github.com/psypanda/hashID>.

-- Identifies a hash from standard input (through typing, copying and pasting, or piping the hash into the program):
+- Identify hashes from standard input (through typing, copying and pasting, or piping the hash into the program):

 `hashid`

-- Identifies hashes passed as arguments (multiple hashes can be passed):
+- Identify hashes passed as arguments (multiple hashes can be passed):

 `hashid 72b302bf297a228a75730123efef7c41`

-- Identifies hashes from a file (one hash per line):
+- Identify hashes on a file (one hash per line):

 `hashid hashes.txt`

-- Shows all possible hash types (even salted hashes):
+- Show all possible hash types (including salted hashes):

 `hashid --extended 72b302bf297a228a75730123efef7c41`

-- Shows the hash types' `hashcat`'s mode number and `john`'s format string:
+- Show `hashcat`'s mode number and `john`'s format string of the hash types:

 `hashid --mode --john 72b302bf297a228a75730123efef7c41`

-- Saves output to a file instead of printing to standard output:
+- Save output to a file instead of printing to standard output:

 `hashid --outfile hash_type.txt 72b302bf297a228a75730123efef7c41`